forward-distribution/bridget/docs/integration.md

 ### Exposed API

- If you want to manually trigger the native share sheet, then you can use the exposed internal API from `bridget`:
+ If you want to manually trigger the native share sheet, then you can use the exposed API from `bridget`:

 ---